SAP-samples/teched2023-XP260/exercises/Test the end to end application/README.md

       - name: incidents-mgmt-046-destination-service
     ....
     ```
 >Use your teched user number for `xxx`.
-Eg., If your teched user name is XP260-001, use 001 as the `xxx`.
+Eg, If your teched user name is XP260-001, use 001 as the `xxx`.

 3. Right-click the mta.yaml file and choose **Build MTA Project**